nicoanadt/AgileDataPipelineProject/README.md

 ### Apache Superset

 To run the superset environment, download and adjust the network configuration of the docker.
-We used the `--branch release--0.68` release for our purpose, however you can try to get the latest release to get more features.
+We used the `--branch release--0.68` release for our purpose, however you can try to use the latest release to get more features.
 ```
 git clone --branch release--0.68 https://github.com/apache/incubator-superset/
 cd incubator-superset